jacobmgardiner/flight-log-parser/README.md

 # DJI Flight Parser Server

 A tiny HTTP service that accepts a **DJI TXT flight log** upload and streams back the JSON produced by DJI’s official **FlightRecordParsingLib** (`FRSample`).
 This repo ships a single container that includes both the HTTP server and the compiled DJI parser.

-* 🧰 Uses DJI’s official parser binary under the hood
-* 🚀 Streams parser stdout to the client (no buffering of huge JSON)
-* 🔒 Sensible defaults: timeouts, concurrency guard, basic rate limiting
-* 🐳 Run via Docker or Docker Compose (pull prebuilt image or build locally)
+It uses DJI’s official parser binary under the hood and streams its stdout to the client.
+It's runnable via Docker or Docker Compose (pull prebuilt image or build locally).

 > You need a DJI **App Key** from the DJI developer portal.
 The parser uses this key (as the official sample does) to decrypt the TXT file.